 In addition to the 3 main ingredients that all great non-stim pre’s should have, Pre-Kaged contains 2 additional amino acids that will further increase performance.

 Taurine and tyrosine are included to help enhance mental clarity, focus, and energy.
-The research on supplementing these amino acids is still evolving, but they seem to provide slight benefits that may help push your mental focus over edge during intense workouts when dosed correctly.
-Taurine has even shown to enhance muscle endurance.
+The research on supplementing these amino acids is still evolving, but they seem to provide slight benefits that may help push your mental focus during intense workouts when dosed correctly.
+Taurine has even been shown to enhance muscle endurance.

 What truly sets Pre-Kaged apart, though is its quality.
 And all of their ingredients are from the highest quality plant-based sources.

 No other non-stim product on the market goes above and beyond like Kaged to only put premium ingredients in their products.

-Pre-Kaged even contains spectra antioxidants that may help improve hydration and fight free radicals (which, if you watch commercials, you know is what vegetables do.)
+Pre-Kaged even contains spectra antioxidants that may help improve hydration and fight free radicals (which, if you watch commercials, is what superfood vegetables do), and coconut water powder.

 All ingredients are dosed effectively and will provide great pumps, increased endurance, and allow you to get dialed in for intense sessions.